PseudoDevs/IamGhost/amd9.md

-Last updated: 2024-04-07 07:21:49
+Last updated: 2024-04-07 07:22:22
-Random Quote: We are smart.
-And idiots are banging all the time.
-We can learn how to do it, too. - Fabiola Torres
+Random Quote: Your heart's talking to you, Barney.
+Do you have the guts to listen to it? - Lily Aldrin